NanoComp/meep/doc/docs/Python_User_Interface.md

 **`default_material` [`Medium` class ]**
 —
 Holds the default material that is used for points not in any object of the geometry list.
 Defaults to `air` (ε=1).
 This can also be a NumPy array that defines a dielectric function much like `epsilon_input_file` below (see below).
+If you want to use a material function as the default material, use the `material_function` keyword argument (below).

 **`material_function` [ function ]**
 —